AmarooHQ/whitepaper/10-Ultra-Terminum/a10-ut-variant-complexities.md

 The +OP variants exclude PoRs from simplex-chain blocks.
 This is reasonable if users running full nodes are willing to download and temporarily store all blocks from all simplex-chains (this allows each node to regenerate the PoRs).
-The PoRs are still processed as part of a chain's state transition (each reflecting header will must have a corresponding PoR), and are thus provable.
+The PoRs are still processed as part of a chain's state transition (each reflecting header will have a corresponding PoR), and are thus provable.
 Additionally, since full nodes will need to recalculate these, a suitable P2P protocol will allow PoRs to be requested from full nodes on an ad-hoc basis.

 The derivations of +OP's complexity was covered in \autoref{sec:ut-complexity}.